kimpro82/MyBizApps/R/CFAffection/README.md

 # CF Affection

-\* For my friend *JW Park* who wants to measure the affection of TV CF
+&nbsp; \* For my friend *JW Park* who wants to measure the affection of TV CF
-\* It demands simply CF time schedule and target frequency(ex. app download time), not heavy tracker.
+&nbsp; \* It demands simply CF time schedule and target frequency(ex. app download time), not heavy tracker.

 ### \<List>